cs-chan/Deep-Plant/README.md

 # Deep-Plant Code Release
+Updated on August 14, 2018 (HGO-CNN is updated)

 Updated on June 20, 2018 (added GRU-CFA)

 Updated on May 15, 2018 (merge HGO-CNN & inc. PlantStructNet in Tensorflow)